paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/strategy_data_source_methods.md

 The failure rate is calculated with the χ² formula according to the methodology described in the JEDEC document for semiconductor components.

 This methodology can be used by similarity for any type of EEE components.
-The confidence level generally used by component manufacturers is 60% and can be 90 or 95% in very specific cases when a higher level of confidence is required.
+The confidence level generally used by component manufacturers is 60% and can be 90 or 95% in very specific cases when a higher {term}`level of confidence <Level of confidence>` is required.

 Using manufacturer data presents some limitations though: